Boots Advantage Card

 When you collect enough points, you can use your points to pay for products!
 The disadvantage with the Boots Advantage card is that you can’t part-pay.
 The points on the card must be equivalent or more than what the product is worth in monetary-sense to be able to pay using the points!

-You can collect 4 points for every £1 you spend, so if you spend £15, you get 60 points, which translates into 60p.
-So, if you were to purchase a £45 perfume, for example, you would earn £1.80 and you can even double or triple these points by using a points booster coupon!
+You can collect 4 points for every £1 you spend.
+So, if you spend £15, you get 60 points, which translates into 60p.
+Therefore, if you were to purchase a £45 perfume, for example, you would earn £1.80.
+You can even double or triple these points by using a points booster coupon!

 You can download the Boots UK App on your phone to get all vouchers at your fingertips!